Packing like a pro

 A 15% VAT ( Impuesto al Valor Agregado IVA) applies to all goods and services.
 In mid-range and higher restaurants and hotels, an additional 10% service charge applies (total 25%).

 These taxes are sometimes not included in listed prices.
-Look for “precio incluye impuestos” (included) or “no incluye IVA y servicios” (IVA and service are not included).
+Look for “precio incluye impuestos” (includes taxes) or “no incluye IVA y servicios” (IVA and service are not included).

 Internet & Phone